shikamiya/my-qmk-keyboards/qmk-keyboard/split_sample/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## How to create this project

+### copy template by script

+run script below:

+    cd /path/to/qmk_firmware
+    util/new_keyboard.sh

+then input keyboard's name and answer some questions (just hit enter if you don't understand it).

+you can use alphanumeric letters as keyboard's name, but **can't use hyphen** .
+It cause build error.